Trooper (Romanian band)

 The band used to be called Megarock, then White Wolf.
 Once with the arrival of Ionuţ "Negative" Fleancu the band was renamed to Trooper.

 Poll conducted by the specialized Heavy Metal Magazine in 2001 placed Trooper first in the category Best young band.

 The group appeared on MTV, MCM, Atomic, TVR1, TVR2, B1 TV, Antena 1, Romania International, Prima TV, Pro TV.

-Throughout their career, Trooper have shared their stage with bands such as Iron Maiden, Manowar, Sepultura, Kreator and Evergrey.
+Throughout their career, Trooper have shared their stage with bands such as Iron Maiden, Judas Priest, Manowar, Sepultura, Kreator and Evergrey.